Shell Nigeria: Oil spills

+The heavy contamination of the air, ground and water with toxic pollutants from oil spills in the Niger Delta is often used as an example of ecocide.

 Individuals from villages surrounding oil production facilities occasionally drill holes into Shell Oil pipelines for the purposes of capturing oil and transporting it illegally out of Nigeria for monetary gain.
 This process, known as "oil bunkering", is estimated to cost Nigeria as much as 400,000 barrels of crude oil per day.
 Typically, when the oil theft operation is finished, the pipeline is left open, which results in an oil spill.

 In addition to the spills caused by 'oil bunkering', oils spills can also occur as a result of the quality of the equipment being used to extract and transport the oil.
 These spills are referred to as 'operational spills' and can be caused by corrosion, a lack of regular maintenance of the equipment, and overall underinvestment in the equipment being used.
 18.7% of the spills reported by Shell since 2011 are labeled to be 'operational spills'.
 Oil spills can also occur as a result of natural hazards causing damage to pipelines.

 In 1970, there was an oil spill from a Shell pipeline caused primarily by corrosion and operational failure resulting in over 250 barrels of oil spilled.
 The resulting effects included the pollution of the surrounding air, water, and soil, as well as, a loss of the surrounding ecological and aquatic species.
 Health problems in the surrounding areas were also cited as an impact of the oil spill.
 In 1978, another spill from a Shell pipeline due to corrosion and operational failure was reported to have leaked 580,000 barrels of oil.
 The resulting impacts were air, water, and soil pollution in the area of the spill.